redkite-labs/redkitecms-docs/book/install-redkite-cms.rst

     php app/console redkitecms:build:bower --web-folder=[folder name]

-Finally, to install the assets, enter into the application's web folder and run the following
+Finally, to install the assets, change directory to the application's web folder and run the following
 command:

 .. code-block:: text